ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    NEMSIO
       A binary format for atmospheric model output from :term:`NCEP`'s Global Forecast System (GFS).

+   NUOPC
+      The `National Unified Operational Prediction Capability <https://earthsystemmodeling.org/nuopc/>`__ Layer "defines conventions and a set of generic components for building coupled models using the Earth System Modeling Framework (:term:`ESMF`)."

    NWP
       Numerical Weather Prediction (NWP) takes current observations of weather and processes them with computer models to forecast the future state of the weather.

    Orography
       The branch of physical geography dealing with mountains.

+   Parameterization
+      Simplified functions that approximate the effects of small-scale processes (e.g., microphysics, gravity wave drag) that cannot be explicitly resolved by a model grid’s representation of the earth.

    RAP
       `Rapid Refresh <https://rapidrefresh.noaa.gov/>`__.
 The continental-scale NOAA hourly-updated assimilation/modeling system operational at NCEP.
 RAP covers North America and is comprised primarily of a numerical forecast model and an analysis/assimilation system to initialize that model.
 RAP is complemented by the higher-resolution 3km High-Resolution Rapid Refresh (HRRR) model.

    Repository
       A central location in which files (e.g., data, code, documentation) are stored and managed.

+   SDF
+      Suite Definition File.
+An external file containing information about the construction of a physics suite.
+It describes the schemes that are called, in which order they are called, whether they are subcycled, and whether they are assembled into groups to be called together.

    UFS
       The Unified Forecast System is a community-based, coupled comprehensive Earth modeling